Love it or hate it, St. Valentine’s Day is a big day for e-commerce and if you’re not planning for it, you’re missing out on sales.

 Prepping for Valentine’s Day traffic is like prepping for any other major retail event.
 You have to start early if you want to catch shoppers’ eyes with your promotions.
 And it’s not just about sending a few emails to announce that Valentine’s Day is approaching — there are many moving parts you should consider when you start planning your marketing efforts.

-That’s why we put together a list of top Valentine’s Day marketing tips to help you stand out from the crowd, engage your customers and boost sales during one of the busiest retail period of the year.
-With a little planning, and these marketing tips under your belt – you’ll be ready to greet loved up shoppers and maximize profits this Valentine’s Day.
+That’s why we put together a list of top Valentine’s Day marketing tips to help you stand out from the crowd, engage your customers and boost sales during one of the busiest retail periods of the year.
+With a little planning and these marketing tips under your belt – you’ll be ready to greet loved up shoppers and maximize profits this Valentine’s Day.

 Give your store a romantic make-over

-Put your shoppers in a gift-giving spirit with a Valentine’s themed store makeover.
+Put your shoppers in a gift-giving spirit with Valentine’s themed store makeover.
 A catchy store design will motivate customers to buy, and showing the Valentine’s Day spirit will enhance their user experience.
-Use tools like Canva for quick banner ad mockups, and Seasons for holiday specific effects on your site.
+Use tools like Canva for quick banner ad mockups, and Seasons for holiday-specific effects on your site.

 If you feel like reinventing your whole store design is too much hassle, there are other ways to share the love on your site with little effort.